Backpacking Jordan: the ultimate travel guide

 Why Backpacking Jordan?

 Backpacking Jordan was a wonderful experience.
-It is not only peace and stability that Jordan has to offer, but also some of the most well preserved historical sights, one of the best desert landscapes and a welcoming culture of hospitality.
+It is not only peace and stability that Jordan has to offer, but also some of the most well preserved historical sights in the world, one of the most spectacular desert landscapes and a welcoming culture of hospitality.
 In fact, Jordan is a perfect backpackers destination.
 Snorkelling, diving, canyoning and hiking.
 Jordan has it all.

 Jordan is most famous for its long and rich history at the crossroads of Christianity, Islam and Judaism.
 Even though Jordan is now muslim, the country is dotted with biblical sites such as Mount Nebo where Mozes looked out over the Promised Land or Bethany beyond the Jordan where Jezus was baptized.

 These sites might be of religious significance, but are not the real highlights of backpacking Jordan.
 It is the ancient city of Petra and the vast desert of Wadi Rum that will really take your breath away.
 Furthermore, Jordan has some beautiful Roman Ruins that are better preserved than those in Rome and some exciting hiking opportunities in soectacular nature reserves such as the Dana and Wadi Mujib.

 Add in some of the friendliest people, lively bazaars, delicious food and incredible landscapes and you will understand why backpacking Jordan is such a rewarding experience.